VISIT OUR ART STORE ▶

 Step 4: Adding Texture to the Foreground and Painting the River

-I begin by adding tiny strokes to depict the grass and green fields.
+The artist begins by adding tiny strokes to depict the grass and green fields.
 These strokes are subtle but essential for creating texture.

 Add tiny strokes